Last Updated on July 25, 2022 by DMEditor

 Obviously, at the enterprise level, you’ll require even more than 500 participants to attend a meeting from time to time.
 So, Zoom offers an add-on service which they refer to as “Large Meeting”.

-Cloud storage is important for storing recordings and what not when using videoconferencing platforms.
+Cloud storage is important for storing recordings and what not when using video conferencing platform features.

 The more expensive pricing plan you choose, it tends to be the case the greater amount of “Byte” storage at your disposal.
 For instance, Webex “Starter” and “Plus” offers 5 GB of cloud storage – while Webex “Business” offers 10 GB of cloud storage.